 Trump started making a version of this claim shortly after taking office, first claiming $6 trillion but then quickly elevating it to $7 trillion.
 Trump acts as if the money has been spent, but he is referring to a study that included estimates of future obligations through 2056 for veterans' care.
-The study combines data for both George W. Bush's war in Iraq (2003) and the war in Afghanistan (2001), which is in Central/South Asia, not the Middle East.
+The study combines data for both George W. Bush's war in Iraq (2003) and the war in Afghanistan (2001), which is in Central/South Asia, not the Middle East, as well as homeland security spending.
 The cost of the combined wars will probably surpass $7 trillion by 2056, when interest on the debt is considered, almost four decades from now.
 Read more

 Has the U.S. spent $7 trillion in the Middle East?